rafaelmeloreisnovo/BLAKE3/rmr/PROVENIENCE.md

   2. Incluir cabeçalho de copyright/licença no próprio arquivo.
   3. Ser registrado neste documento.
   4. Ser isolado do core (sem modificar `src/` ou `c/`).
+Compliance Notice

+All licensing and provenance decisions in this repository are manually reviewed by the author.

+No automated tool or AI system is authorized to alter licensing terms, introduce legal assumptions, or publish code on behalf of the author.